tfpickard/singl.news/README.md

 docker compose up --build
 ```

+Compose automatically injects variables from your `.env` file into the backend and
+frontend containers, so copy `.env.example` to `.env` first if you have not
+already.

 The frontend will be reachable at http://localhost:4173 and proxies API/WebSocket
 calls to the backend service.